anirudhkaushik2003/anirudhkaushik2003.github.io/_posts/2020-05-27-layers-of-fear.md

 </div>

 However, there wasn't much to sketch in this one.
-There were several paintings of the MC's wife, in various stages of burns and disfigurement.
+There were several paintings of the wife.
 <div class="row mt-3">
     <div class="mx-auto d-block">
         {% include figure.html path="assets/img/layers-of-fear-progression.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>

 Out of these, the second had the most potential for a sketch in terms of shading and contrast.
-I wanted to make something where you could visualize the color from the sketch itself.
-In this I was unsuccessful,  but the sketch turned out nice.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/layers-of-fear-subject.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}